NMar33/SynthiLayer/README.md

-# SynthiLayer
+## SynthiLayer
-## Synthetic Dataset Generator for Layered Structures
+## [Synthetic Dataset Generator for Layered Structures]

-Hello :smiley:, thank you for being here!
 SynthiLayer is a program designed to generate images that mimic layered structures.
 Additionally, it produces masks to highlight recurring patterns.

 Synthetic datasets produced by SynthiLayer are suitable for pre-training different segmentation models.
 They may prove beneficial when there's a need to segment photographs or micrographs of the following layered objects: